bbruno5/debug-js/README.md

 `debug.level(lvl, var);`<br><br>
 `lvl` must be a number between 0 and 3.
 Defaults to 3.<br>
 `var` must be the thing you want to print when debugging.
 A script, a text, etc.<br><br>
-If you call `debug.level()` without arg, it will print a number in crescent order, until you script stop.
+If you call `debug.level()` without arg, it will print a number in crescent order, until your script stop.
 Only works if debug level is set to 3.<br><br>
 - Calling debug on script time execution:<br>
 You must define DEBUG environment variable before call your script, defining a value between 0 and 3.
 Not defining it, means that its value will be false, and will take no effect.<br><br>
 `DEBUG=0|1|2|3 node ./yourcode.js yourargs`<br><br>